hardwario/bc-website/content/kits/multi-kit-basic.md

 ---
-title: Big Kit - BASIC
+title: Multi Kit - BASIC
 id: basic
 description: A smooth start to making your IoT devices with BigClown!
 isBasic: false